Charles Pelkey’s sponsored child marriage ban bill becomes law

 The story of Charles Pelkey reminds us that the practice of law is not only about individual cases.
 It is also about shaping the broader legal system and standing up for those who may not have a voice.

-At WyoLegalDefense, our attorneys honor that tradition.
 Whether representing a client in a serious criminal case or advocating for wider reforms, we remain committed to protecting rights and making Wyoming’s justice system stronger for all.